parshOne/parshOne/README.md

 - Terraform Associate : https://www.credly.com/badges/8ac2dc32-9d2c-48d1-8594-a83f5b4b8003/public_url
 ### 🌱 Always Learning

 I'm passionate about staying up-to-date with the latest trends in cloud computing and DevOps, especially as they apply to the financial sector.
-Currently exploring [your current learning focus].
+Currently exploring Kubernetes.

 ### 📫 Let's Connect